-Raised-edge rubber boot mats (also called rubber boot liners or trays) are designed to be your car’s sole boot liner/mat.
+Raised-edge rubber car mats (also called trays) are designed to be your car’s sole boot liner or mat.
 Their edges are often curved upwards to create a tray shape which keeps any liquids and debris inside the mat.

-Raised-edge rubber boot mats still only cover the bottom of your boot, so the walls and backs of the rear seats will still be exposed to any spillages or stains.
+These mats only cover the bottom of your boot, meaning the walls and backs of the rear seats will still be exposed to any spillages or stains.

 - Cheap alternative to other boot mats

 - Tray shape stops liquid spillages from leaking

 How do rubber car mats compare to other kinds of boot liners?